When the weather turns cooler, my thoughts turn to apples and my Buttery Apple Cake.…sigh.

 - Jonathon

-Can I use canned or frozen apples to make an apple cake?
+Can I use canned or frozen apples?

 Yes you can.
 I’ve never used canned apples for this cake, but I’m pretty sure they would work.
 I just wouldn’t cook the canned apples in butter, just use them straight from the can (without any extra juice).